So here are my top architecture blogs of 2017. If I left your favorite out please let me know in the comments below.

-As before, I am excluding architecture news sites as I am strictly listing blogs here.
-Enjoy!
+As I did on my previous architecture blog list, I am excluding architecture news sites as I am strictly listing blogs.

 Life Of An Architect